brendongray/brendongray-portfolio/assignment3.md

 ## The Original Visualization

-For this assignment, I chose a data visualization from the policy advocacy non-profit New Mexico Voices for Children.
+For this assignment, I chose a data visualization from the policy advocacy non-profit [New Mexico Voices for Children](https://www.nmvoices.org/).
 I chose this visualization first because NM Voices does a lot of policy work in New Mexico, my home state.
 The visual comes from the 2020 "KIDS COUNT" databook, published annually.
-It's indended for state lawmakers and policy practitioners, especially those working in education policy.
+It's intended for state lawmakers and policy practitioners, especially those working in education policy.
 The visualization below caught my attention because it presented an interesting relationship between two variables.
 I thought it could be improved because it wasn't easy to draw conclusions on first glance, but I thought it had important implications.

 ![Example Data Viz](Screenshot 2021-02-21 093332.png)
+Image taken from "2020 New Mexico KIDS COUNT Data Book: Building on Resilience" 2020.
+Accessed 2/21/2021. https://www.nmvoices.org/wp-content/uploads/2021/02/KidsCount-DataBook2020-web.pdf

 ## The Redesign Process